 Most people are going to rely on some form of transportation to get from point A to point B in their daily lives.

-You may be interested in knowing that the industry of transportation will be releasing millions of tons of gases into the atmosphere all the time.
+You may be interested in knowing that the industry of transportation will be releasing millions of tons of gases into the atmosphere daily.

 This will include lead, carbon monoxide, methane, nitrous oxide, and even ash and dust.